gargdivyansh1/RealTimeSynchronisation/README.md

 ---

 This synchronization tool bridges the gap between **Notion** and **Todoist**, enhancing productivity and ensuring your tasks are always in sync.
+The **real-time data transfer** ensures you stay up-to-date with task changes instantly across both platforms.